ouster-lidar/ouster-sdk/python/docs/quickstart.rst

     If you're using a sensor and it takes a few seconds, don't be alarmed!
 It has to get to the 50th frame of data, which would be 5.0 seconds for a sensor running in 1024x10 mode.

-Now that we have a frame of data available as a :py:class:`.LidarScan` datatype, we can extract the range measurements and turn them into a range image where each column corresponds to a single azimuth angle:
+We can extract the range measurements from the frame of data stored in the :py:class:`.LidarScan` datatype and plot a range image where each column corresponds to a single azimuth angle:

 .. code:: python

    >>> range_field = scan.field(client.ChanField.RANGE)
-   >>> range_img = client.destagger(source.metadata, range_field)
+   >>> range_img = client.destagger(info, range_field)

 We can plot the results using standard Python tools that work with numpy datatypes.
 Here, we extract a column segment of the range data and display the result: